redbitdev/RedBit.Ai.Demo/README.md

 To get the code running

-1. Under src open up RedBit.XamServerless.sln
+1. Under src open up RedBit.Ai.Demo.sln
-2. Replace keys for table storage
-   1. In BlogManager.cs line 23 the `_connectionString` variable
-   2. In TableManager.cs Line 20 the `_connectionString` variable
-3. Change the ngrok url for uploading and status endpoints
+2. Change the ngrok url for uploading and status endpoints
-4. Line 115 of MainPageViewModel.cs change the `BASE_URL`
+4. MainPageViewModel.cs change the `BASE_URL`

 ## Disclaimer